-- Use a transporter with an EPA ID #.
-Practically speaking, you use HW haulers.
+- Must have EPA ID #.
+Probably a HW hauler.

-- Carry 55 gallons of your own, without EPA ID #, in your vehicle, to collector or aggregation point that you operate.
+- Carry 55 g of your own, without EPA ID #, in your vehicle, to collector or aggregation point that you operate.
 Don't placard.

 - Tolling transporter needs no EPA ID #.

 - You may choose to keep samples of each load to protect yourself.

 - Contracts are optional.

 - Try to get paid.

 - Keep bills of lading!

-NJAC 7:26A-6.5 Collection and Aggregation: Taking DIY oil and combining loads.
+NJAC 7:26A-6.5 Collection & Aggregation: DIY oil & combining loads.

 - Collection centers accept & store.
 They may accept DIY oil.
-Most are county agencies. - They register and post a sign: USED OIL COLLECTION CENTER RECYCLE YOUR USED MOTOR OIL HERE plus any limit and fee. - Aggregation points bulk one owner's oil (and DIY, of course). - Must meet generator requirements. - May move up to 55 g. in your own trucks. - You may be required by law to be a collection center!
+Most are county agencies. - Must register & post a sign & list any limit and fee. - Aggregation points bulk one owner's oil (and DIY, of course). - Must meet generator requirements. - May move up to 55 g. in your own trucks. - You may be required by law to be a collection center!